thiyaguelmails/workshop-simple-webapp/README.md

   http://127.0.0.1:3000/hello
   ```

-  12. If you get a meaningful response, congratulations, and you've successfully run a web server on your EC2 instance!
+  11. If you get a meaningful response, congratulations, and you've successfully run a web server on your EC2 instance!

-  13. Back in your terminal, let's exit your SSH connection while leaving your web server running.
-      Press `Ctrl-b` then `d` to detach your current `tmux` process, then type in `exit` to terminate your SSH connection.

-  14. Confirm that your web server is still viewable even when your SSH connection is closed.
+  12. Confirm that your web server is still viewable even when your SSH connection is closed.
   </p>
 </details>